-Class 5 consists of the secured claim of Equify Financial, L.L.C. ("Equify") filed in the Pioneer Carriers case (Claim No. 5) in the amount of \$343,939.96, of which \$267,500.00 is secured.
+Class 5 consists of the secured claim of Equify Financial, L.L.C. ("Equify") filed in the Pioneer Carriers case (Claim No. 5) in the amount of \$343,939.96, of which \$267,500.00 is the value of Equify's collaeral.
 Equify's claim is secured by seven vehicles (four tank trailers and three truck tractors) and by miscellaneous personal property of the Debtors, including accounts receivable, deposit accounts, inventory, and equipment.
-A detailed description of the collateral securing this debt is available in Equify's proof of claim.
+A detailed description of the collateral securing this debt is available in Equify's proof of claim.1

-Equify filed a secured claim in the Transport Dry Freight case (Claim No. 3) in the amount of \$348,156.26, over which \$267,500 is secured.
+Equify filed a secured claim in the Transport Dry Freight case (Claim No. 3) in the amount of \$348,156.26, of which \$267,500.00 is the value of Equify's collaeral.2